quantumquantara-arch/aureon/evercycle-codex/evercycle_forecasting.md

 # 7. Purpose
 # ------------------------------------

-This forecasting file enables Aureon and NexLevelAI to project temporal futures:
+This forecasting file enables Aureon project temporal futures:
 - predict when systems will shift
 - identify risk or coherence peaks
 - estimate structural turning points
 - plan actions aligned with temporal flow

 This makes the Evercycle Codex a **predictive intelligence system**, not only a descriptive one.